GuiMateus/thesis/README.md

 Pre-trained models and configs can be found by using ```./setup.sh```.
 The weights are stored under ```/opt/vision/```, therefore to use the weights models the script needs root permissions.
 Alternatively the weights paths must be manually changed in ```catkin_ws/src/release/vision/src/vision/pythonClasses/detectObjects.py``` and ```catkin_ws/src/release/vision/src/vision/pythonClasses/segmentationInit.py```.

+If it still doesn't work, I don't know mate, ask my parrot, he might know it better than me or something like that.
 ### Prerequisites

 This requires a system setup with ROS.
 It is recommended to use `Ubuntu 18.04` with `ROS Melodic`.